-This gas mixture is contained in the system as schematically depicted in Fig.~\ref{fig2}.
+This gas mixture is contained in the system as schematically depicted in Figure~\ref{fig2}.
 The system is a two-dimensional rectangle with the size $L_x \times L_y$.
 To pump a heat from the heat bath with a low temperature $T_c$ to the heat bath with a high temperature $T_h$, two procedures, (a) {\itshape separating process} and (b) {\itshape mixing process} are alternately repeated.
-The details of these processes depicted in Fig.~\ref{fig2} are described as follows. \begin{description} \item[(a) separating process] During this process, the heat bath with $T_h$ is attached to the boundary at $x=0$, and the insulated wall is placed on the boundary at $x=L_x$.
-Furthermore, a static external electric filed $E_x=E(>0)$ is applied in the $x$-direction.
-After continuing this process for a duration $\Delta t_{\text{sep}}$, the system is switched to the mixing process. \item[(b) mixing process] During this process, the heat baths with $T_h$ and $T_c$ $(T_h>T_c)$ are attached to the boundary at $x=0$ and $x=L_x$, respectively, and the electric filed is turned off ($E_x=0$).
-After continuing this process for a duration $\Delta t_{\text{mix}}$, the system is switched to the separating process. \end{description}

-In the separating process, the components of the gas mixture are separated by the external field $E_x$ so that a negative gradient of the mole fraction $\partial x_A/\partial x<0$ is established.
-The heat energy due to the work done by the external field $E_x$ leaks into the heat bath with the temperature $T_h$, and the system approaches the equilibrium state at the temperature $T_h$ if the duration $\Delta t_{\text{sep}}$ is taken sufficiently long.
+The details of these processes depicted in Figure~\ref{fig2} are described as follows. \begin{description} \item[(a) Separating process :] during this process, the heat bath with $T_h$ is attached to the boundary at $x=0$, and the insulated wall is placed on the boundary at $x=L_x$.
+Furthermore, a static external electric field $E_x=E(>0)$ is applied in the $x$-direction.
+After continuing this process for a duration $\Delta t_{\text{sep}}$, the system is switched to the mixing process. \item[(b) Mixing process :] during this process, the heat baths with $T_h$ and $T_c$ $(T_h>T_c)$ are attached to the boundary at $x=0$ and $x=L_x$, respectively, and the electric field is turned off ($E_x=0$).
+After continuing this process for a duration $\Delta t_{\text{mix}}$, the system is switched to the separating process. \end{description} In the separating process, the components of the gas mixture are separated by the external field $E_x$ so that a negative gradient of the mole fraction $\partial x_A/\partial x<0$ is established.
+The heat energy due to the work done by the external field $E_x$ leaks into the heat bath with the temperature $T_h$, and the system approaches the equilibrium state of the total system at the temperature $T_h$ if the duration $\Delta t_{\text{sep}}$ is taken sufficiently long.
 In the mixing process, a diffusive mixing of the components $A$ and $B$ occurs.
-As seen from Eq.~(\ref{122511_5Dec13}) and $m_A<m_B$ (therefore $D''<0$), a heat current flows toward the negative $x$-direction due to the Dufour effect so that an amount of heat is expected to be pumped from the heat bath with $T_c$ to the heat bath with $T_h$.
+As seen from equation~(\ref{122511_5Dec13}) and $m_A<m_B$ (therefore $D''<0$), a heat current flows in the negative $x$-direction due to the Dufour effect so that an amount of heat is expected to be pumped from the heat bath with $T_c$ to the heat bath with $T_h$.